-- Add saffron water, chandan powder and citric acid to the mixture and mix well.
+- Add the saffron soaked in water, sandalwood powder, and citric acid to the sugar mixture and mix well.

-- Transfer the Sharbat Syrup in a clean glass bottle.
+- Transfer the syrup to a clean glass bottle.

-- You can store this syrup for up to a month in refrigerator.
+- You can store this syrup for up to 6 months in the refrigerator.

-- To make Sharbat, add 1 tbsp of Kesar Chandan Syurp in a glass and top the glass with chilled water.
+- To make the sharbat, add 1 tablespoon of kesar chandan syrup to a glass and top the glass with chilled water.

 - Tip – Shake the bottle well before pouring the syrup into the glass.